 - Create a Sales Promotion – Amazon makes it easy to add promotions to your products.
 From the Seller Central area on Amazon’s website, you go to the Advertising drop-down and choose Promotions.
 From there, you can choose to offer your customers free shipping, buy one get one, money off, or other deals.
 This may allow you to move at least a portion of your inventory, making the removal or disposal fees for the rest more palatable.

 - Create a Sponsored Products Campaign – If you think that your inventory has been sitting on the shelves because it’s difficult for customers to find, you might try bidding on ad placement through Amazon’s Sponsored Products.
 You place a bid on relevant keywords, and if your bid wins, your ad gets displayed to customers.
 It’s a form of pay-per-click, meaning you only pay when someone clicks your post.
 If it works, your products will receive much more visibility and some of your inventory may sell.
+Here are a few tips to optimize your Amazon ads.

-You don’t have to decide on just one way to avoid the long-term storage fees in February.
+You don’t have to decide on just one way to avoid the long-term storage fees.
 You may want to try to sell your inventory until the deadline is closer and then decide what to do with the remainder.
 It’s a good idea to determine exactly what the numbers are for each option – which is going to hurt your profit margin the least – and then go from there.